How long does it take for babies to digest food?

 The Importance of Digestion in Growing Babies

 Without question, healthy newborns require strong digestion to grow into healthy kids.
 To properly develop and avoid issues like constipation or diarrhea, they require an adequate supply of nutrients, water, and fiber.
-Additionally, it’s crucial for kids to have a healthy digestive system from the beginning since they are absorbing so much through their noses and mouths as they develop.
+Additionally, kids must have a healthy digestive system from the beginning since they are absorbing so much through their noses and mouths as they develop.

 As parents, we are constantly reminded of the importance of our children getting enough sleep, eating a balanced diet, and getting plenty of exercise.
 However, we often overlook the importance of digestion in our children’s overall health and development.